-The above future estimated amortization expense does not include potential amortization charges related to the remaining carrying value of IPR&D assets as of December 31, 2020.
-Those assets, which represent incomplete technologies, will be amortized to expense once the underlying technologies are substantially complete over their estimated useful lives, expected to be 15 to 18 years.
+Intangible assets subject to amortization, which represent incomplete technologies, was amortized to expense over their estimated useful lives once the underlying technologies were substantially complete.
 In the event that in the future the Company ceases the development of these assets, the remaining carrying value would be written off at that time.
-IPR&D assets are periodically assessed for impairment by considering the state of completion of the projects, the remaining activities required to complete development, the anticipated market for the completed products, and anticipated future cash required to complete development.
+IPR&D assets are periodically assessed for impairment by considering the state of completion of the projects, the remaining activities required to complete development, the anticipated market for the completed products and anticipated future cash required to complete development.